LHA Staff and Partners

 Principal Investigator

 Jessica Yaquinto (formerly Medwied-Savage) has an MA with distinction from Northern Arizona University in Applied Socio-Cultural Anthropology and a B.A. with honors from the University of Arizona in Anthropology and Spanish (Portuguese emphasis).
 Her Master’s thesis focused on improving federal-tribal consultation using Grand Canyon National Park’s tribal and cultural resource programs as a case study.
-In addition to her role at LHA, Jessica is also a Co-Founder and a Research Associate with the 501c3 non-profit, Living Heritage Research Council.
+In addition to her role at LHA, Jessica also co-founded the 501c3 non-profit, Heritage Lands Collective (Formerly Living Heritage Research Council).

 Jessica has worked in the field of Applied Cultural Anthropology since 2006 and meets the Secretary of the Interior Standards for Cultural Anthropology.
 During this time she conducted ethnographic and tribal consultation work through the Bureau of Applied Research in Anthropology at the University of Arizona, Grand Canyon National Park, Northern Arizona University, St. Mary’s Food Bank Alliance, Dominguez Anthropological Research Group, and LHA.
-She has worked with over 55 tribes across the Colorado Plateau and the Great Basin.
+She has worked with over 55 tribes across the U.S. Southwest and the Great Basin.
 She has also worked with Hispanic communities in Arizona, Colorado, Panama, Uruguay, Spain, and Mexico in both English and Spanish.
 The majority of her projects were federally funded and revolved around NHPA, NAGPRA, and NEPA compliance.
 The remaining studies focused on health disparities and community development.
-Jessica currently serves on the Board of Directors of the American Cultural Resources Association.

 Jessica is also a NOLS WMI certified Wilderness First Responder (WFR).
 She believes the safety of all fieldwork participants needs to be the top priority.